-Newhouse Career Development Center's Six Steps to Finding an Internship
+Newhouse Career Development Center's How To Find an Internship

-1. ESTABLISH YOUR CRITERIA
+1. ESTABLISH YOUR FOCUS

-- MOTIVATION What's your purpose?
-Exploration?
-General experience?
-Getting clips? - LOCATION Where do you physically plan to be?
+- WHAT DO YOU WANT TO DO What industries are you interested in?
+What roles? - LOCATION Where do you physically plan to be?
 (You must have housing!) - CREDIT Do you need it to graduate?
-Can you afford it for summer?
+Can you afford it for summer? - COMPLETE WORKSHEET This will give you direction to keep the process from being overwhelming.